9 Great Investment Ideas For 2017 - Q2 Report

 At the start of the year, I hounded my fellow marketplace contributors for great investment ideas.
 Most of these authors are looking for investment ideas even when they are visiting their in-laws on Sunday or when talking to other parents at kindergarten.
-They've got the value investing virus in their veins.
+They've got the value-investing virus in their veins.
 Ultimately, these nine authors were generous enough to give up their best ideas.
 This is a quarterly update to see how they have been doing and whether they want to update their thesis.
 The earlier quarterly update can be found here.

 The table below shows the total return for each idea vs. the return of the S&P 500, although that's probably not the appropriate benchmark for every author.
 The clear leader is O'Neil Trader, with his pick Amicus Therapeutics (FOLD) that's up an awe-inspiring 132.7%.